-Admission to Lassen National Park is $20 per vehicle.
+Admission to Lassen National Park is $25 per vehicle.
 Sometimes if it is late there are may not be attendants present at the park entrances and payment is on the honor system.
 The $20 entrance fee is good for 7 days, just don’t lose your receipt.
-Those 62 of age and older can pay $20 a lifetime pass to National Parks (this is one of the best admission entrance fees out there!).
-Pets are permitted in the park but only if they are on a leash.
-They are not allowed on trails.
+Those 62 of age and older can pay $80 a lifetime pass to National Parks (this is one of the best admission entrance fees out there!).

 Lassen National Park has 7 campgrounds and all are above 5,650 feet.
 There are over 150 miles of hiking trails in the park including a 17 mile stretch of the Pacific Crest Trail.
 Note to rock climbers.
 Volcanic rock is generally unsuitable for climbing.
 It is quite unstable and loose.